trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Still unfixed lower hanging fruits are:

-- reduction of needless rebuild redundancy of `binutils` and binary-only tools used in bootstrap.
+- reduction of needless rebuild redundancy of `binutils` and other tools tools used in bootstrap.
 - static build of `gcc` dependencies also looks like a workaround of `bootstrapTools` placing everything into one directory